SimonJan2/Microservices_Application_Lab4/README.md

-# Microservices Application in Flask
+# Task - Microservices Application in Flask

 - Build a microservices-based application using Flask.
 - Add core business logic to each service.